What Is Cryptocurrency Mining and How Does It Work?

 What Is Crypto Mining?

 To create new cryptocurrency units, miners use their computing power to solve complex cryptographic puzzles.
-The first miner to solve the puzzle has the right to add a new block of transactions to the blockchain and broadcast it to the network.
+The first miner to solve the puzzle earns the right to add a new block of transactions to the blockchain and broadcast it to the network.

 How Does Crypto Mining Work?

-You can think of a block as a page of the blockchain ledger, in which several transactions are recorded (along with other data).
+You can think of a block as a page of the blockchain ledger in which several transactions are recorded (along with other data).
 More specifically, a mining node is responsible for collecting unconfirmed transactions from the memory pool and assembling them into a candidate block.

 Step 1: Hashing transactions